 How Can You Safely Store Breast Milk on Road Trips?

 This can be easily accomplished with a well-stocked cooler or diaper bag and access to warm water for reheating the stored breastmilk.
-While traveling, keep your cooler or diaper bag at or below 40℉, then warm stored breast milk to 99℉ before feeding.
+While traveling with a newborn by car, keep your cooler or diaper bag at or below 40℉, then warm stored breast milk to 99℉ before feeding.

 How Should You Store Homemade Baby Food on Road Trips?

-Steaming, blending, and mixing fresh vegetables and fruits into ultra-healthy homemade meals can seriously simplify feeding time and help you save money on the road.
+Steaming, blending, and mixing fresh vegetables and fruits into ultra-healthy homemade meals can seriously simplify feeding time and help you save money on a road trip with your newborn.
 Be sure your newborn’s food is securely stored at or below 40℉ to ensure freshness and prevent bacterial growth.

-If you’re new to making homemade baby food, you may want to start by using Baby Brezza’s One Step Homemade Baby Food Maker.
+If you’re new to making homemade baby food– and if you’re new to vacations with babies– you may want to start by using Baby Brezza’s One Step Homemade Baby Food Maker.
 The device will allow you to quickly blend your baby’s favorite fruits and vegetables into your own homemade baby food, which you can either serve right away or store for future meals!
 Then, if you’re looking to travel pack or bring the baby food with you on the go, consider using our reusable baby food pouches.
 These high-quality baby food pouches are super easy to fill, dishwasher-safe, and can be thrown in the freezer for prolonged storage.

 What Else Do I Need To Take on a Roadtrip with a Baby?

-Traveling with a baby can feel like a point of stress for you both –– so making sure to bring all essentials necessary is, indeed, both necessary and essential!
+Vacations with a baby can feel like a point of stress for you both –– so making sure to bring all the essentials necessary is, indeed, both necessary and essential!

-One of the worst things that can happen on any trip is for your baby to experience diaper rash.
+One of the worst things that can happen on baby vacations is for your baby to experience diaper rash.
 It’s especially important to proactively protect against diaper rash on long trips, so make sure to always apply diaper cream with hygienic Finger Shields while traveling.